Phenserine: Interactions

-Chemistry
+Pharmacology

 Pharmacokinetics

 Oral bioavailability of phenserine was shown to be very high, up to 100%.
 Its bioavailability was tested by computing the drug's delivery rate across the rat's blood brain barrier.
 The drug concentration, reached in the brain, is 10-fold higher than plasma levels, verifying phenserine as a brain-permeable AChE inhibitor.

 Relative to its short plasma half-life of 8 to 12 minutes, phenserine exhibits a long duration of action with the half-life of 8.25 hours in which the hindering effect on AChE is time-dependently faded.
 With the administration of phenserine, 70% or higher AChE inhibitory action in the blood was observed in preclinical studies and with systemic phenserine administration, the extracellular ACh level in the striatum increased up to three times.
 Through PET studies and microdialysis, the compound's brain permeability was able to be further elucidated.

+Pharmacodynamics

+Phenserine was developed primarily as a treatment for Alzheimer's disease, with additional therapeutic potential for other neurological disorders, including Parkinson's disease, dementia, and amyotrophic lateral sclerosis.
+Administration of phenserine shortly after disease onset has been shown to reduce the severity of neurodegeneration and associated cognitive impairments.
+Post-injury intervention at clinically translatable doses has similarly demonstrated significant attenuation of neurodegenerative pathology, thereby preventing chronic deterioration of cognitive function.
+The neuropathological cascades targeted by phenserine may arise spontaneously or be triggered by mild to moderate traumatic brain injuries (TBI), including concussion, diffuse axonal injury, ischemic, and hypoxic brain injuries.
+Such traumatic brain injuries have been extensively investigated and experimentally induced as disease models in phenserine research.
+TBIs are strongly correlated with the onset of neurodegenerative disorders and are known to precipitate long-term cognitive and behavioral impairments.

+Phenserine has been shown to mitigate multiple neuropathological cascades triggered by traumatic brain injury through both cholinergic and non-cholinergic mechanisms.